 SpaceX Demo-2 Update

-NASA’s Commercial Crew Program and SpaceX are expected to reevaluate its target test dates in the next couple weeks.
+NASA’s Commercial Crew Program and SpaceX are reevaluating target test dates.

 The following is a transcript of NASA’s Commercial Crew Program Deputy Manager Steve Stich’s comments during the NASA TV broadcast following Crew Dragon splashdown on Friday, March 8: